pramit-marattha/SupabaseEcommerce/README.md

 npx prisma migrate dev
 ```

-This method (`npx prisma migrate dev`) will be used in this article because it is very useful in that it allows us to directly sync our Prisma schema with our database while also allowing us to easily track the changes that we make.
+This method (`npx prisma migrate dev`) will be used in this tutorial because it is very useful in that it allows us to directly sync our Prisma schema with our database while also allowing us to easily track the changes that we make.

 So, to begin using Prisma Migrate, enter the following command into the command prompt and after that enter a name for this first migration when prompted.